Association on American Indian Affairs Scholarships

 - Provide essays described in the application that show the student’s connection to their Tribal Nation and Indian Country.

-We are pleased to announce that we are now partnering with the American Indian College Fund!
+We are proud to partner with the American Indian College Fund!

 The Association on American Indian Affairs has teamed up with the American Indian College Fund to provide administration to the Association’s longstanding scholarships!

-Founded by Board members from the Association on American Indian Affairs in 1989, the American Indian College Fund provides Native American scholarships and supports Native higher education.
+Founded by friends of the Association on American Indian Affairs in 1989, the American Indian College Fund provides Native American scholarships and supports Native higher education.
 The College Fund also supports a variety of academic and support programs at 35 accredited Tribal colleges and universities, which are located in Indian Country, ensuring students have the tools to graduate and succeed in their careers.